-The setting-aside proceedings do not have suspensive effect (i.e., the enforcement of the arbitral award is not suspended).
+The setting-aside proceedings do not have suspensive effect (ie, the enforcement of the arbitral award is not suspended).
 An arbitral award may be recognised or enforced pending setting-aside proceedings in Belgium.
-However, the judge having jurisdiction for enforcement issues can, at the request of the party that filed a recourse against the enforcement decision, order a stay of the enforcement of the arbitral award.
+However, the judge having jurisdiction for enforcement issues can, at the request of the party that filed a recourse against the enforcement, order to stay the enforcement of the arbitral award pending the setting aside proceedings.